 Pre-award activities with moderate supervision and may assist with post award activities with supervision/oversight.

 Works with Principal Investigator to compile and submit the entire grant according to established agency/university guidelines.
-Prepare and review all agency forms for submission.
-Enter grant budgeting documents on line.
+Prepares and review all agency forms for submission.
+Enters grant budgeting documents on line.

-May coordinate the submission and post award activities for clinical trial studies; work with PI to prepare budget, obtain pricing quotes from other Departments, determine standard of care measures versus those strictly for research, prepare and submit invoices according to final executed contract, track receipt of checks from sponsor and ensure they are deposited in correct fund.
+May coordinate the submission and post award activities for clinical trial studies; prepare forms and materials for the Center for Clinical Studies, work with PI to prepare budget, obtain pricing quotes from other Departments, confirm CPT code for billing MD time, determine standard of care measures versus those strictly for research, prepare and submit invoices according to final executed contract, track receipt of checks from sponsor and ensure they are deposited in correct fund.

 Assists PI with obtaining potential grant applications/ instructions.

-Works closely with grants office to ensure that all funds are set up in a timely manner; prepare any necessary project advances, no-cost extensions, and ensure that funds are carried forward as appropriate.
+Works closely with grants office to ensure that all funds are set up in a timely manner; prepares any necessary project advances, no-cost extensions, and ensure that funds are carried forward as appropriate.

 Works with OSRS to ensure timely implementation of contracts and subcontracts by examining and supplying the necessary requirements to OSRS.